Loerarchy is the opposite of hierarchy. So if a hierarchy looks like this…

 First, recognize that…

-More than any other single factor, managers far and wide understand and appreciate that great people are the key to sustained organizational success.
-It’s not clever marketing, great products, or even low, low prices.
-Hardworking, motivated people, giving their all each and every day to do the best job that they can are the critical difference.
+More than any other single factor, great people are understood to be the key to sustained organizational success.
+It’s not clever marketing, nor great products.
+It’s not even low, low prices.
+Instead, employees who are hardworking, motivated and committed to giving their best each and every day that is the critical difference.

-Employees who are enthusiastic about their work are more productive than their less motivated counterparts.
+Employees who are enthusiastic about the jobs they do are more productive than their less motivated counterparts.
 More so than experience, skill, intelligence—even talent—job engagement is the decisive factor.
+This is what distinguishes okay, or mediocre employees from your best workers.

 What management by loerarchy® is NOT